 Want to explore some new Bay Area hikes for the Thanksgiving holiday weekend?
 Look no further, the KQED audience has a lot of spectacular trail recommendations for you.
 Below is a running collection that reporter Miranda Leitsinger has been building since late 2017.
 Did we miss a hike?
 Share it with us.

 Hiking is undoubtably a Bay Area pastime.
-When we asked our readers to share their favorite trails for a post-Thanksgiving jaunt, we received a few hundred replies from every corner of the bay — Livermore to Pescadero, Muir Beach to Mountain View, San Jose to Sonoma.
+When we asked our readers to share their favorite trails a few years ago, we received a few hundred replies from every corner of the bay — Livermore to Pescadero, Muir Beach to Mountain View, San Jose to Sonoma.

 The trails include Little Yosemite, Brushy Peak and Gray Whale Cove.
 Some of you didn't want to share your secret, "quiet" getaway from the hiking hordes. ("Like I’m telling.
 I don’t want my place to get overrun like Mission Peak," wrote Paula Baez.)
 Yeah, we get it.
 Others quipped that their "hike" was a stroll to the fridge (Jacque Sommers) or that "relatives might get lost" (Winston Fox Nelson).
 And yet others shared sweet memories of the trails. ("The 8-mile trail to Point Reyes [is my favorite], mostly because it was the first of many hikes I took with the woman I married," wrote Mark Falstein.)

 Many of you did share your top picks — and pics (some with horses, dogs and kids in tow) — as well as your own telling names for trails, such as "deer tick trail" in Mount Diablo State Park, and some insider tips on park gems, like a cow named Stella in Rancho San Antonio Preserve, the abundance of banana slugs in Purisima Creek Redwoods Preserve, and historic Willson Camp in Henry Coe State Park.